Investing in Redbridge

 Looking ahead

-- construction is expected to begin in summer 2026
+- construction is expected to begin soon

 Kenneth More Theatre building